slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
+= 0.7.3 =
+* Added support for hidden and custom event tickets statusses.

 = 0.7.2 =
 * Sticky productions were not showing in production listings.